peterberbec/password-gen/README.md

 PassWord Generator

-Creates secure passwords based off of https://xkcd.com/936/.
+Creates secure (I hope) passwords based off of https://xkcd.com/936/.
 It defaults to only 33 bits of entropy :)

 usage: